 Author’s Note #2: Reasons Not to Read This Book

 Although I write books, I have trouble writing normal ones.
 Planet on Purpose (2018) was equal parts memoir, research review, leadership pathway, philosophical musing on the purpose of the cosmos and political treatise.
-This book is no different in that regard - it's part leadership book, part national renewal, part memoir, and part white walk of shame.
-If that's a little too out there for you, I don't blame you.
-Feel free to give this book to someone else.
+This book is no different in that regard - it's part memoir, part leadership book, part white reckoning and part battle for national redemption.
+If that's a little too out there, I don't blame you.

 If you saw the subtitle of this book and wondered, “Wait, what?
 We have a sacred purpose?
 I don't have time for this nonsense.”

-Especially if you’re just trying to keep your organization alive, or experiencing grief or confusion watching the world being remade each minute by viruses, politicians, technology and market forces.
-Or maybe you’ve had it with the U.S. Maybe you are sick and tired of it bullying, drone-striking and occupying other nations to secure cheap labor and resources.
+Or maybe you’ve had it with our nation.
+Maybe you are sick and tired of it bullying, drone-striking and occupying other nations to secure cheap labor and resources.
 Maybe you’ve had it with our preaching democracy and freedom abroad, while leaving two genocides (5-15M Natives and 35M Africans) unacknowledged and unhealed, while enacting a de facto apartheid at home, such that African American families have $.01 of wealth for every dollar of wealth European American families have (Northwestern, 2020), and are regularly murdered by police.
 I get it.
 You have every reason to tune this idea out.

+What ails us, ails the world.
 Extremism and authoritarianism are not just on the rise in our nation - they are global (New York Times, 2021).
-We may be tempted to say that the rise of autocratic and right wing regimes in the UK, Italy, Germany, Russia, China, Turkey, North Korea or Sweden are not our concerns.
+We may be tempted to say that the rise of autocratic and right wing regimes in the UK, Brazil, India, Italy, Germany, Russia, China, Turkey, North Korea or Sweden are not our concerns.
 We may say that our founders’ words mean nothing to the rest of the world.
 But rest assured they do, even if they don’t recognize it.
 The United States is a proving ground for what is possible.

-Once we fulfill on this sacred purpose as a nation, we pave the way for planetary unity.
-Alliances and coalitions, such as the Paris Climate Agreement, NATO, the United Nations, OECD, etc. are merely the beginning steps of ensuring that the Earth’s human population, diverse ecology and interdependent economy thrive.
+Once we fulfill on this sacred purpose as a nation, we not only prove we're not full of shit, but regain the right to co-lead the world and pave the way for planetary unity.
+Alliances and coalitions, such as the Paris Climate Agreement, NATO, the United Nation's Sustainable Development Goals, OECD, etc. are merely the beginning of what is possible for planetary thriving.
 When we harness our collective potential, imagine how much more goodness, truth and beauty we can enjoy.

 Unfortunately, 85% of the world’s workforce is disengaged, phoning it in, and resulting in $7T loss in productivity (Gallup, 2017).
 Now consider all the amazing things the 15% of us who are engaged have created.
 Now multiply that by 6.
 That’s what’s possible when we ignite purpose, belonging and flourishing worldwide.
 Imagine 8B fully activated souls making their highest contribution, exploring the unknown, celebrating the wonders of nature, mining the depths of our wisdom and unleashing our unlimited fount of creativity.
 But first, we have to get our shit together as a nation.
 Then we can show the way.
 It begins with us.

-E Pluribus Unum (From many, one).
+All people are created equal.
+E Pluribus Unum.
 Life, liberty and the pursuit of happiness.

-If these words do not inspire you, if you don’t see the good and sacred in these words, if you don’t recognize that there is a place in every human heart that is rooting for the United States to make it and light the path, give this book to someone else.
+If these words do not inspire you, if you don’t see the good, true and beautiful in these sacred words, give this book to someone else.
 You won’t find anything here of use to you.